 2.2.3.
 Intentionally Omitted.

 2.2.4.
 Voluntary Curtailment Adjustments.
 EESI may from time to time request that a Sysco Party voluntarily curtail its energy consumption at a certain Facility(ies) in exchange for a portion of the savings attributable to any such curtailment by the applicable Sysco Party (the "Sysco Corporation Curtailment Payment").
 At the time of such request, EESI will indicate to the applicable Sysco Party the quantity of energy that EESI is requesting that such Sysco Party curtail and the amount of the Sysco Corporation Curtailment Payment.
-If the applicable Sysco Party in its sole discretion agrees to so curtail its consumption at such Facilities in accordance with such request, and provided that the applicable Sysco Party complies with that agreement, (i) EESI will credit Sysco Corporation for the Sysco Corporation Curtailment Payment on the next EESI Invoice; and (ii) for the purpose of calculating Excess Usage and Deficiency Usage, each kWh of energy actually curtailed by the applicable Sysco Party pursuant to this Section 2.2.4 shall be added to the Actual Usage for the applicable Facility for the applicable Billing Cycle as if such curtailed energy had been used at such Facility during such Billing Cycle.
+If the applicable Sysco Party in its sole discretion agrees to so curtail its consumption at such Facilities in accordance with such request, and provided that the applicable Sysco Party complies with that agreement, (i) EESI will credit Sysco Corporation for the Sysco Corporation Curtailment Payment on the next EESI Invoice; and (ii) for the purpose of calculating Deficiency Usage, each kWh of energy actually curtailed by the applicable Sysco Party pursuant to this Section 2.2.4 shall be added to the Actual Usage for the applicable Facility for the applicable Billing Cycle as if such curtailed energy had been used at such Facility during such Billing Cycle.
 The applicable Sysco Party and EESI will cooperate to verify the quantity of energy curtailed by the applicable Sysco Party under this provision using fifteen (15) minute interval meter data from before and during any such curtailment.
 EESI will pay the cost of purchasing, installing and connecting any additional metering equipment necessary to compile the data contemplated by this Section.